 - Polrail Service offers a guide to rail travel in Poland and on-line purchase of tickets and rail passes for Polish and international trains to neighbouring countries.
 There's a fee of around 22 zł for every ticket.

-- PolishTrains allows to search, book and buy train tickets to numerous Polish and European destinations.
+- PolishTrains allows to search and buy train tickets to numerous Polish and other international European destinations.
 Comparison of many train carriers allows to choose the best travel solution and purchase ticket online in the best price.

 - Traffic info about all moving trains - check, if the train has a delay